Ten Pet Fire Safety Tips

-The National Fire Protection Association estimates that 500,000 pets are affected by house fires each year.
+The National Fire Protection Association estimates 500,000 pets are affected by house fires each year.
 Furthermore, every year, pets accidentally start almost 1,000 house fires.
 In honor of National Pet Fire Safety Day on July 15th, we’ve compiled a list of steps you can take to help prevent and prepare for a fire as a pet owner.

 Tails are great fire starters and paws are excellent at knocking candles onto floors, so it’s best to extinguish any flames before leaving the room.

 Invest In Candle Alternatives

-Flameless candles, air fresheners, or a wax melter can help ensure no accidents happen.
+Flameless candles, air freshener, or a wax melter can help ensure no accidents happen.

 Invest In Stove Knob Covers

-Treats left on top of the stove, or counters close by can be tempting!
-If your pup tries to steal one, they may accidentally turn on one of the stove knobs creating a fire hazard.
+Treats left on top of the stove or on counters close by can be tempting!
+If your pup tries to steal one, they may accidentally turn on one of the stove knobs, creating a fire hazard.